Quick Facts About Porter Hayden Company Trust Fund and Lawsuits

 Filed in 2005 and reorganized in 2007

-Development of the Porter Hayden Asbestos Bodily Injury Trust
+Overview of the Porter Hayden Company Asbestos Trust

-In March 2002, Porter Hayden filed for Chapter 11 bankruptcy.
-After filing for bankruptcy, the company ceased all sales and operations.
-It reorganized and emerged from bankruptcy protection on June 30, 2006.
+During bankruptcy proceedings, Porter Hayden created an asbestos trust fund to provide compensation for future asbestos claims.
+The company filed Chapter 11.
+After filing for bankruptcy, the company ceased all sales and operations and reorganized.
+It emerged from bankruptcy protection on June 30, 2006.

-The reorganization plan created the Porter Hayden Asbestos Bodily Injury Trust, which began accepting claims in 2007.
+The company’s reorganization plan created the Porter Hayden Asbestos Bodily Injury Trust, which began accepting claims in 2007.
+The asbestos trust fund was established with an estimated $40 million to handle future claims.

 Asbestos Litigation Involving Porter Hayden